Causapin-PaulaSuezane/EduQuiz/README.md

 # I. Project Overview 🚀

-EduQuiz📝 is a fun, interactive console-based quiz application designed with a motive towards engaging and accessible learning for students.
-The application includes multiple subjects, such as `Math📐`, `Science🧬`, and `History𓀘`, which allows teachers to create quiz questions that can be taken by students anytime🕗 and anywhere🗺.
-With an accessible platform, EduQuiz aligns with Sustainable Development Goal 4 (Quality Education)💡 by promoting quality education and other focused education for all.📚🫱🏼‍🫲🏻
+EduQuiz📝 is a fun, interactive console-based quiz application designed to promote engaging and accessible learning for students.
+It aims to support both teachers and learners in a seamless and effective way.
+Here's an overview of the key features:

+- Multiple Subjects:
+  - 📐 Math
+  - 🧬 Science
+  - 𓀘 History

+- Teacher-Friendly:
+  - Allows teachers to easily create quiz questions for students.

+- Flexible and Accessible:
+  - Students can take quizzes anytime 🕗 and anywhere 🗺.

+- Aligned with SDG 4 (Quality Education) 💡:
+ - Promotes quality education for all students, contributing to global educational goals.

+EduQuiz is designed to make learning more accessible and engaging, ensuring that education remains a lifelong pursuit for everyone. 📚🫱🏼‍🫲🏻

 ---